 The macro depot is a multipurpose macro that can accommodate different types of administrations.
-It is typically used together with ODE systems to define how the administration from the data set are linked with the model variables.
-It is the only macro that can be used with ODEs for administration.
-With the macro depot, a bolus, a zero order absorption (i.e infusion), or a first order absorption (with or without transit process) can be defined.
+It is typically used together with ODE systems to define how the administrations from the data set are linked with the model variables.
+It is the only macro that can be used with ODEs for administration without defining a compartment.
+With the macro depot, a bolus, an infusion (with INFUSION RATE or INFUSION duration defined in the data set), a zero order absorption, or a first order absorption (with or without transit process) can be defined.

 We encourage the user to use all the fields in the macro to guarantee no confusion between parameters

-The depot macro can be used for bolus doses, zero-order absorption (i.e infusion), and first-order absorption.
+The depot macro can be used for bolus doses, infusions (with INFUSION RATE or INFUSION duration defined in the data set), zero-order absorptions, and first-order absorptions.
 Some arguments are common for the three types of administrations, some are specific.

 The arguments common to bolus, zero-order and first-order absorption are:

-- type: Administration type of doses subject to the absorption process.
+- adm: Administration type of doses subject to the absorption process.
 Its default value is 1.
-Alias: adm.
+Alias: type.
 Thus, when defining a treatment in Mlxplore for example, instead to define a target, the user should define a type and apply the dedicated absorption process on it.

 - target: Name of the ODE variable that is targeted by the administration.
 Mandatory.